Horror Movies Set in a Small Town

 I believe that once outed, he should have passed the Creeper torch to someone else and let the franchise live on with respect.

-Separating the movie from the man behind it, this was good.
+Separating the movie from the man behind it, Jeepers Creepers is a good film.
 The two later sequels were garbage.The original had funding ($10 million), premise and producers (who didn't go on to work on any of the sequels) Tom Luse (The Walking Dead) and Barry Opper (Critters) and Francis Ford Coppola (executive) on its side and it shows.

 Set in Florida countryside, Trish and Darry get run off the road by a truck.
 When they discover an old church nearby has wrapped stacked inside and additional bodies adorning the walls they seek assistance from the police.